prometheus-operator/prometheus-operator/Documentation/platform/prometheus-agent.md

 This is the default deployment mode where PrometheusAgent is deployed as a StatefulSet.
 This mode is suitable for:

 - **Cluster-wide monitoring**: One or more high-availability Prometheus Agents scrape metrics from the entire cluster.
-- **Persistent storage requirements**: When you need persistent volumes for WAL (Write-Ahead Log) storage
+- **Persistent storage requirements**: When you need persistent volumes for WAL (Write-Ahead Log) storage.
-- **Centralized management**: Easier to manage fewer agent instances with predictable scaling
+- **Centralized management**: Easier to manage fewer agent instances with predictable scaling.

 ### DaemonSet Mode (Alpha)

-{{< alert icon="🚨" text="DaemonSet mode is currently in Alpha and requires the PrometheusAgentDaemonSet feature gate to be enabled."/>}}

 In DaemonSet mode, PrometheusAgent is deployed as a DaemonSet, running one pod per node.
 This mode is ideal for:

 - **Node-local monitoring**: Each agent only scrapes metrics from targets on the same node.
-- **Automatic scalability**: Agents automatically scale with node additions/removals
+- **Automatic scalability**: Agents automatically scale with node additions/removals.
-- **Load distribution**: Load is naturally distributed across nodes
+- **Load distribution**: Load is naturally distributed across nodes.
-- **Resource efficiency**: Lower memory usage and no persistent storage requirements
+- **Resource efficiency**: Lower memory usage and no persistent storage requirements.

+DaemonSet mode works best with `PodMonitor` resources since each agent naturally discovers and scrapes pods running on the same node.

 ### Comparison of Deployment Modes